yogesh-vishwakarma/Leave-managment-system/README.md

 # Leave Management System

 Hi,Myself Yogesh Vishwakarma
-This project is implemented using php,mysql and xampp server
+This is a group project where implementation is done using
+1.  php
+2.  mysql
+3. Apache(xampp) server